What is the valuation assertion?

 • Most valuation issues involve estimates: impairment models, ECL calculations, fair value measurements, and provisions.
 These require judgement-heavy inputs that management controls.

 • ISA 540 requires challenging assumptions, not just verifying arithmetic.
-Recalculating a model confirms the maths; it says nothing about whether the discount rate, growth rate, or probability inputs are reasonable.
+Recalculating a model confirms the maths.
+It says nothing about whether the discount rate or growth rate inputs are reasonable.

 Why it matters in practice

-IFRS 9 expected credit loss models illustrate this clearly.
-Teams frequently accept the probability of default (PD) and loss given default (LGD) inputs from management's credit risk team without testing how those inputs were derived, whether they reflect current economic conditions, or what the impact would be if they moved within a reasonable range.
-The model recalculates correctly — but the inputs driving the output have not been challenged.
-ISA 540.A131 specifically addresses the need to evaluate whether management's assumptions are consistent with observable market data.
+IFRS 9 ECL models illustrate this clearly.
+Teams frequently accept the probability of default (PD) and loss given default (LGD) inputs from management's credit risk team without testing how those inputs were derived or whether they reflect current economic conditions.
+The model recalculates correctly, but the inputs driving the output have not been challenged.
+ISA 540 .A131 specifically addresses the need to evaluate whether management's assumptions are consistent with observable market data.

 Key standard references

-• ISA 315.A190(a): Valuation and allocation as an assertion about account balances at period end.
+• ISA 315 .A190(a) defines valuation and allocation as an assertion about account balances at period end.

-• ISA 540.13: Requirement to evaluate whether accounting estimates and related disclosures are reasonable.
+• ISA 540.13 requires the auditor to evaluate whether accounting estimates and related disclosures are reasonable.

-• ISA 540.A131: Evaluating whether management's assumptions are consistent with observable market data and other evidence.
+• ISA 540 .A131 addresses evaluating whether management's assumptions are consistent with observable market data and other evidence.

 Related terms